B2B Outreach for Nonprofits: 5 Ways to Reach Donors Without Cold Calling

 Why Cold Calling Nonprofits Destroys Your Response Rates

-Nonprofit professionals average 15 to 20 cold calls per week from vendors selling everything from fundraising software to event management services.
-They have developed immune responses to unsolicited phone calls.
-According to Salesloft research, cold calling response rates in the nonprofit sector hover below 1% ([Salesloft](https://www.salesloft.com/), 2024).
+Nonprofit professionals average 15 to 20 cold calls per week from vendors selling everything from fundraising software to event management services. they’ve developed immune responses to unsolicited phone calls.
+According to Salesloft research, cold calling response rates in the nonprofit sector hover below 1% (Salesloft, 2024).

-The problem is not that nonprofits do not need partners, sponsors, or donors.
-The problem is that cold calls signal you do not respect their time.
-Calling without an appointment suggests you have not done basic research.
+The problem isn’t that nonprofits don’t need partners, sponsors, or donors.
+The problem is that cold calls signal you don’t respect their time.
+Calling without an appointment suggests you’ve not done basic research.
 Asking for money before providing value signals you see them as a transaction.

-Nonprofits operate differently than for-profit businesses.
-They have boards, committees, and stakeholder approval processes.
+Nonprofits operate differently than for-profit businesses. they’ve boards, committees, and stakeholder approval processes.
 Any partnership or donation requires buy-in from multiple parties.
 Your outreach needs to acknowledge this complexity.

 Stop calling.
 Start connecting strategically.